 The river has many interesting spots to shoot such as you can see on my photos.
 It’s a great opportunity to spend time trying to peek at the butterflies, lizards or even during the spring at different types of flowers.
 The trail is very dynamic, alive with some ups and downs, river crossings, and amazing views always looking for wildlife.

-You will get wet on the trail but will be fun.
+You will get wet on the trail, but it will be fun.

-Beaver Falls is a great place to go for a swim, but during the trail, you can see many spots perfect for shooting or just hang out such as you can see above.
+Beaver Falls is a great place to go for a swim.
+During the trail, you can see many spots perfect for shooting or just hanging out such as you can see above.

 If you choose to go to the top you will see two small stairs on the left side and finally to see the Beaver Falls.